aimicrocot/Scenarios-Extension/README.md

 - Toggle the visibility of scenario texts; hidden ones will be erased from the default Scenario window (but remain in the extension window itself)

-- Combine scenarios: if you add multiple texts, they will appear together in the Scenario field

 - Adapt to the theme appearance

 ### Installation